Hypersonic Weapons: DOD Could Reduce Cost and Schedule Risks by Following Leading Practices

 |

 On June 28, 2024, the Department of Defense provided comments in response to this report, concurring with this recommendation.
-In February 2025 DOD informed GAO that the ARRW effort is complete and there are no plans for further development.
-GAO is currently reviewing the actions taken by the Department to determine whether this recommendation is no longer valid.
+In February 2025, DOD informed GAO that the ARRW effort is complete and there were no plans for further development.
+Subsequent to this, the Air Force submitted a request in the Fiscal Year 2026 Presidential budget for approximately $387 million in procurement funding for ARRW.
+GAO will consult with the Air Force on the status of the ARRW program and the implementation of this recommendation upon enactment of the Fiscal Year 2026 budget.

 |

 On June 28, 2024, the Department of Defense provided comments in response to this report, concurring with this recommendation.
-In February 2025 DOD reported to GAO that the HACM effort has an approved Digital Engineering Plan and has implemented a number of other initiatives to implement digital engineering practices in its development.
+In July 2025, HACM program officials provided a Digital Engineering Plan that detailed which tools the program and its contractor would use, including the maintenance of a digital thread and the use of digital models in the design process.
 The program stated that it does not consider digital twinning to be necessary for the program at this time, due to the product's nature as an expendable munition.
 The program did note that the work it currently plans could be drawn upon to develop a digital twin in the future, should that become necessary.
+This fulfills the intent of the recommendation.

 |